 Have you ever known or heard about someone who was struggling and suddenly their life changed for the better?
 Maybe they inherited a lot of money, won the lottery, or had a baby when they had been trying for years.
 Perhaps their suddenly was a breakthrough moment spiritually, or in the ministry.
-Suddenly a huge door opened for someone who had been faithfully ministering the word of God to a very small group even though they had heard God say that they were going to minister to great crowds, or overseas, etc. Maybe someone had been prophesied to that they had a great anointing for healing and hadn't seen a more than a healing or two for years.
-Then suddenly when they least expected it, they experienced a powerful flow of the Spirit of God, and several spontaneous healings occured.
+Suddenly a huge door opened for someone who had been faithfully ministering the word of God to a very small group even though they had heard God say that they were going to minister to great crowds, or overseas, etc. Maybe someone had been prophesied to that they had a great anointing for healing and hadn’t seen a more than a healing or two for years.
+Then suddenly when they least expected it, they experienced a powerful flow of the Spirit of God, and several spontaneous healings occurred.

 What is your “suddenly” that you have been promised and not yet seen?
 How do you get from the promise to the fulfillment?
 Why do some people see the fulfillment of their God-given dreams and promises, and others don’t?